Posted July 1, 2018 by pmcalary

 NOTE: Due to recent tariffs we have begun updating (increasing) the value ratings on some of the US lines.
 There are still more updates to follow.

 If you are outside our service area we are happy to answer any questions on this blog’s comment forum.
 But please do not contact us on our web site contact page.

 All the designers that gave us input on the cabinet lines below have greater than 20 years experience in our industry.
 When possible all construction specifics were double checked on the web sites for each cabinet line.

-Main Line kitchen design acknowledges that we are dealers for the following cabinet lines: Wellsford, Bishop, Brighton, Fabuwood, 6 Square, and CNC.
+Main Line kitchen design acknowledges that we are dealers for the following cabinet lines: Wellsford, Bishop, Brighton, Fabuwood, 6 Square, Legacy Presidential, and CNC.
 We could be prejudiced towards ranking these lines more favorably, but we have tried to be impartial.
 However, since the cabinet lines we carry were chosen specifically for their construction quality and value, our ranking them well should not be a surprise.

 FOR PEOPLE OUTSIDE OUR SERVICE AREA OF WITHIN A TWO HOUR DRIVE OF OUR BALA CYNWYD PENNSYLVANIA OFFICE, BELOW IS A LINK TO RECOMMENDED DEALERS IN OTHER AREAS.
 GOOD DEALERS CLOSE TO YOU CAN BETTER ANSWER QUESTIONS ABOUT WHAT’S AVAILABLE IN YOUR AREA: